Mylaana/AresExpedition/README.md

 Double activation count being ignored by multiple activation option cards (43), it seems to happen only with the lake (or other server syncing event?) happening
 need save/load basic builder rework (bugged)

+Bug that need rework on WS & event saving, every saved event must be split in two categories :
+    - events that use common ressources (draw, research, oceans) and must be resolved all at once serverside, then converted in their resolution event state and returned all at once
+    - events that dont, that are just being deserialized to be saved in case of refresh and serialized at that moment this implies that drawEventQueue has no purpose anymore, and waiter events should just be destroyed when server returns ressources, no need to match with ack id.

 ## Must have for v1 :
 ### Refactoring
 Rework Buildable system in playableCardComponent